-Both of these methods also pay special attention to numerical errors because the fact that the same vertex will be created multiple times from different patches possibly producing gaps in the surface.
-In contrast, we provide an adaptive tessellation technique based on our exact evaluation scheme that does not have to pay special attention to creating a watertight surface due to inaccurate floating point operations.
+Both of these methods also pay special attention to numerical errors because the fact that the same vertex will be created multiple times from different patches possibly producing gaps in the surface due to inexact arithmetic.
+In contrast, we provide an adaptive tessellation technique based on our exact evaluation scheme that does not have to pay special attention to creating a watertight surface since each vertex is created only once.
 We also do not restrict the tessellation rates of neighboring patches (for example, enforcing that the tessellation rates can only differ by one level) and always guarantee that our surfaces are closed.
 Furthermore, we can sample the subdivision surface on any rational grid $(\frac{1}{n})$ as opposed to the exponential grids $(\frac{1}{2^n})$ created via subdivision leading to much finer granularity in the adaptivity and results in less polygons for the same degree of approximation of the surface.

-Our adaptive tessellation routine is inspired by another adaptive tessellation technique for implicit surfaces called Dual Contouring [5].
+Our adaptive tessellation routine is inspired by another adaptive tessellation technique for implicit surfaces called Dual Contouring [6].
 Dual Contouring generates adaptive, watertight tessellations of implicit surfaces defined over octrees by creating the topological dual of edges of the octree crossed by the implicit surface.
-We take a similar approach for surfaces and note that simply performing exact evaluation for polygons using different grid sizes produces a mesh with many gaps along the edges (see Figure 7).
-Instead of using these grids as the polygons, we take the dual of this mesh placing vertices at the centroid of each quad to create our adaptive tessellation.
+We take a similar approach for surfaces and note that simply performing exact evaluation for polygons using different grid sizes produces a mesh with many gaps along the edges (see Figure 8).
+Instead of using these grids as the polygons, we use a dual grid whose vertices are located parametrically at the centroid of each quad.
 The dual of a uniform quadrilateral grid is simply another quadrilateral grid.
+Notice that this dual grid also has vertices that lie at rational parameter values and, hence, can be evaluated exactly such that the vertices are located on the limit surface using our method.
 Along the shared edges between patches, grid vertices that do not align between patches create triangles while coincident vertices create quads.
 Finally, at the vertices of the mesh, we create a v-gon surrounding the vertex of valence v.
-Figures 6 and 7 show examples of tessellations produced by this technique.
+Figures 7 and 8 show examples of tessellations produced by this technique.
 Notice that, since each vertex is created exactly once, we do not have to worry about floating point errors and we always obtain a watertight tessellation of the surface.
-Zorin and Schroder [17] also developed a related method for adaptively tessellating Doo-Sabin surfaces in the case of grids restricted to subdivision sampling.
+Zorin and Schroder [18] also developed a related method for adaptively tessellating Doo-Sabin surfaces in the case of grids restricted to subdivision sampling.